csgf/jsaga-adaptor-jocci/docs/index.rst

 - http://software.in2p3.fr/jsaga/dev/

-In the contest of the CHAIN_REDS_ project a new JSAGA adaptor for OCCI-complaint [3_] cloud middleware has been developed to demonstrate the interoperatibility between different open-source cloud providers.

 Using the jOCCI APIs developed by CESNET_, the adaptor takes care of:

 (i) switching-on the VM pre-installed with the required application,